thepia/flows-client/docs/archive/SCHEMA_ARCHITECTURE_DETAILED.md

-# Schema Architecture Decision: Dedicated API Schema
+# Schema Architecture Decision: Dedicated API Schema (ARCHIVED)

+**⚠️ CONSOLIDATED**: This document has been merged into the comprehensive database architecture guide.

+**📋 USE INSTEAD**: [../DATABASE_ARCHITECTURE.md](../DATABASE_ARCHITECTURE.md) - Complete database and system architecture

+**🗓️ ARCHIVED**: January 2025 - Consolidated into unified architecture documentation

+---

 ## 🎯 Decision: Use Dedicated API Schema